Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Spheres.rst

      - Contact between a vertex of a sphere and a ball / sphere
    * - 7
      - Sphere - Vertex (STL)
-     - Contact between a vertex of a sphere and a vertex of a stl mesh
+     - Contact between a vertex of a sphere and a vertex of an STL mesh
    * - 8
      - Sphere - Edge (STL)
-     - Contact between a vertex of a sphere and an edge of a stl mesh
+     - Contact between a vertex of a sphere and an edge of an STL mesh
    * - 9
      - Sphere - Face (STL)
-     - Contact between a vertex of a sphere and a face of a stl mesh
+     - Contact between a vertex of a sphere and a face of an STL mesh

 **Interaction Class Usage With Spheres:**

 To retrieve data associated with a specific interaction between two spheres, the attributes of the ``exaDEM::Interaction`` class are used to identify cells, positions, and interaction types.
-Theses informations are then utilized within simulation computations to accurately model interactions between spheres, considering the interaction type.
+These informations are then utilized within simulation computations to accurately model interactions between spheres, considering the interaction type.

 These interactions are utilized as a level of granularity for intra-node parallelization, applicable to both ``CPU`` and upcoming ``GPU`` implementations.
 The interactions are populated within the ``nbh_sphere`` operator and subsequently processed in the ``contact_sphere`` operator.